-- After arrival in Australia the pineapples will be distributed throughout the country. - As shown earlier, evidence from the literature indicates that a small volume (estimated at less than 2%) of fruit from very susceptible cultivars such as Josapine could carry latent infection.
-These will display symptoms during distribution in Australia at ambient temperatures and will be discarded into waste by retailers or consumers.
+- After arrival in Australia pineapples will be distributed throughout the country. - As shown earlier, evidence from the literature indicates that a small volume of fruit from susceptible cultivars such as 'Josapine' could carry latent infection.
+These will develop symptoms when displayed for sale or directed for processing in Australia at ambient temperatures and will be discarded mostly into municipal waste by retailers, consumers, or processing plants.